 We left Vienna with a smile and a sunny sky only to arrive in a grey and overclouded Madrid.
 We had a driver pick us up and drive us to the residence of our stay.
 Love it, a residence.
 Not a measly hotel but something bigger and grander, plus a driver.
 Oh the life of the rich and famous, I could almost smell it.

-We spent our first evening at home, having been thoroughly sated with an afternoon snack (more like late lunch come to think of it) while watching the rain fall outside.
+We spent our first evening at home.
+After an afternoon snack (more like late lunch come to think of it) while watching the rain fall outside, there was no reason to leave the house for dinner.
 No point in getting wet and cold.
 We could do that early enough the next day.